top of page

 A young heart may find it difficult to bear this emotional burden alone.
 If left unaddressed, it may result in anxiety, depression, or feelings of deep insecurity.
 It is for this reason that support must go beyond managing behavior; it must also equip children with the tools to regulate, express themselves, and form genuine connections with others.

-It is important to understand ADHD in order to avoid jumping to conclusions about behavior.
-This means that we need to stop viewing these children as problems to be solved, and instead begin to view them as individuals who require compassion, clarity, and consistent support.
-Most importantly, it means we view them through the lens of their Creator.
-They are not defined by what they find difficult, but by the God who created them for a purpose.
+It is important to understand ADHD in order to avoid jumping to conclusions about behaviour.
+This means we must stop viewing these children as problems to be solved and instead begin to see them as individuals who need compassion, clarity, and consistent support.
+Most importantly, it means recognising their inherent worth.
+They are not defined by what they find difficult, but by who they are and the unique strengths and purpose they carry.

 Loving ADHD Children Well